saucelabs/elemental-next/frontend/docs/updated-tips/1-how-to-upload-a-file/readme.md

 ## Intro

-Uploading a file is a common piece of functionality found on the web.
-But when trying to automate it you get prompted with a with a dialog box that is just out of reach for Selenium.
+Uploading a file is a common piece of functionality found on the web but when trying to automate it, you get prompted with a dialog box that is just out of reach for Selenium.

 ## Use Case